g4-code/fullStackJsBasic_stage/README.rst

 Once a vote is performed by a user, the results are being displayed into a graphic dashboard.

-CRUD operations.

-When this page is ready, 2 Read operations have already been performed at the database level.
-The routes "./alpha" and "./votingpool" are called asynchronously, a Read operation is being executed in both routes, the app makes a GET request for the alphabet data and the number of votes.
-In the web page canvas, the data of the alphabet and the graph are inserted with the HTML / JS API.

 Visitors to the website can vote by "tapping / clicking" on some symbol, this "tapping / clicking" event processes 1 Write operation at the database level.

 Technologies: